-- 5. Environmental and Open Space Encourage and seek legislation that protects the County's quality of life, its diverse natural resources, and preserves the essence and history of the County.
-Support funding and regulatory efforts to preserve open space and agricultural viability. - 6.
-Sacramento-San Joaquin Delta and Suisun Marsh Support legislative and administrative efforts to protect the Sacramento-San Joaquin Delta, including the Cache Slough area,(Resource Management) and County's interests relative to land use, agricultural viability, economic development, police or emergency response mandates, environmental preservation, flood protection, levee stability, habitat conservation, recreation, water supply, water quality, and water rights.
+- Environmental and Open Space Encourage and seek legislation that protects the County's quality of life, its diverse natural resources, and preserves the essence and history of the County.
+Support funding and regulatory efforts conserve energy, and to preserve open space and agricultural viability. - 6.
+Sacramento-San Joaquin Delta and Suisun Marsh Support legislative and administrative efforts to protect the Sacramento-San Joaquin Delta, including the Yolo Bypass/Cache Slough area, and County's interests relative to land use, agricultural viability, economic development, police or emergency response mandates, environmental preservation, flood protection, levee stability, habitat conservation, recreation, water supply, water quality, and water rights.
 Support governance structures that give local government a strong and equal voice with other stakeholders in setting Delta policy, and in project development and implementation. - 7.
+Seniors and the Disabled - Support legislative, administrative and budgetary efforts that seek to maintain active and healthy independence for seniors and the disabled, including housing, funding and other support for those who are homeless or at imminent risk of homelessness.
+Support services that focus on comprehensive, integrated assistance for the disabled and seniors, including personal in-home care services, food assistance, prevention and investigation of abuse and neglect, and assistance accessing relevant programs such as Medi-Cal, Medicare, Supplemental Security Income (SSI), Cal-Fresh and cash assistance programs. - 8.
 State Realignment & Cost-Shifts Oppose proposals to restructure, realign, or otherwise shift the cost of state programs to local government, without commensurate compensation and a legislative ability for counties to draw down available federal funding.
 Support efforts to distribute public safety realignment funds using an equitable formula based on population.
 Support efforts to improve the stability of current County revenue sources.
-Oppose any realignment initiatives, which fail to fully fund services shifted to the County. - 8.
-Voting and Election Efficiencies Support efforts to modernize election administration to increase voter turnout, reduce the local cost of elections, reduce waiting time at polling places, increase convenience for voters, and improve voting opportunity for overseas and military voters.
+Oppose any realignment initiatives, which fail to fully fund services shifted to the County. - Voting and Election Efficiencies Support efforts to modernize election administration to increase voter turnout, reduce the local cost of elections, reduce waiting time at polling places, increase convenience for voters, and improve voting opportunity for overseas and military voters.